h-enk/henkverlinde.com/content/blog/master-npm-with-hugo-managing-dependencies/index.md

 series: ["Master npm with Hugo"]
 tags: ["Hugo", "Node.js", "npm"]
 ---

-In a series of three posts I will introduce you to npm, show you how to manage dependencies, and show you how to customize build scripts.
-This is the _second_ post of the series.

-{{< img src="master-npm-with-hugo-managing-dependencies.png" alt="Master npm with Hugo: managing dependencies" class="wide" >}}

 In the [first post]({{< ref "master-npm-with-hugo-an-introduction-to-npm" >}}) of the series, I introduced to the basic concepts of npm.
 We also went through the most basic example of installing a single dependency to an empty project.